rtrelease/Jetson-Symbolics-Neuromorphics/GPT-OSS-EuriskoPy.md

 >
 > Let's prepare answer.
 </details>
-Below is a **dropâin extension** of the toy Eurisko engine that lets you attach a probability (or *confidence*) to every fact and every rule.
+Below is a **drop-in extension** of the toy Eurisko engine that lets you attach a probability (or *confidence*) to every fact and every rule.
 The goal is to keep the code readable while showing the mechanics of **probabilistic forward chaining**.

 ---